-- A. Installation of seeded areas shall be to the extent shown on Contract Drawings or as necessary to restore areas disturbed during the construction of improvements detailed on the plans This shall include supplying all seed, topsoil, soil conditioning materials, mulching materials and watering, and the incorporation of these materials into the work as specified. - B. The Contractor shall place topsoil at the depths specified in those areas requiring seeding.
+- .
+Installation of seeded areas shall be to the extent shown on Contract Drawings and shall include supplying all seed, topsoil, soil conditioning materials, mulching materials and watering, and the incorporation of these materials into the work as specified. - A. The Contractor shall place topsoil at the depths specified in those areas requiring seeding.
 Topsoil shall be furnished by the Contractor.